Rohitc-python/web-development-basics/07-loyout-table/README.md

 ---

 ## Output
-This leyout is created using table-style structure for practice purpose.
+This layout is created using table-style structure for practice purpose.

 ---
 ## Author